-The role of the Aboriginal and Torres Strait Islander Health Workers (ATSIHWs) is crucial to improving health outcomes of Aboriginal and Torres Strait Islander people.
+The role of Aboriginal and Torres Strait Islander health workers (ATSIHWs) is crucial to improving health outcomes of Aboriginal and Torres Strait Islander people.
 They play a vital role in the primary health care workforce, providing practical and primary care for individuals, families and community groups.

-Projected five year employment growth to November 2018 is 12.2%.
-Aboriginal and Torres Strait Islander Health Worker roles exist in metropolitan, regional and remote.
+Aboriginal and Torres Strait Islander health worker roles exist in metropolitan, regional and remote areas.

-Health Industry Training will work with you to find a suitable organisation for your work placement.
-As a student it is important for you to discuss work placement opportunities with local organisations.
-Once you have sourced a relevant host employer, Health Industry Training will be responsible for contacting them on your behalf to discuss work placement requirements.
+As a student, it is important for you to discuss work placement opportunities with local organisations.
+Once you have sourced a relevant host employer, Health Industry Training will contact them on your behalf to discuss work placement requirements.